Clear Channel Outdoor Holdings Inc. (CCO) vs. Its Peers: A Comparison

 Barrington Research, on the other hand, stated in their research note that they expect to see CCO reach a price target of $5.
 The rating they have provided for CCO stocks is “Outperform” according to the report published on November 11th, 2021.

-During the last 5 trading sessions, CCO fell by -3.08%, which changed the moving average for the period of 200-days by -6.67% in comparison to the 20-day moving average, which settled at $1.2395.
-In addition, Clear Channel Outdoor Holdings Inc. saw 20.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CCO fell by -16.00%, which changed the moving average for the period of 200-days by -20.45% in comparison to the 20-day moving average, which settled at $1.2205.
+In addition, Clear Channel Outdoor Holdings Inc. saw 0.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading